fpereiro/gotoB/readme.md

 `B.prediff` takes a lith and does the following:
 - Flattens the lith structure (which is a tree) into a flat sequence of items, by using special notation to indicate the opening of a DOM element, the closing of a DOM element, opaque elements and literal elements.
 - Takes any references to reactive views and updates them.
 This is necessary because parents might carry an out of date lith representation of their nested reactive views.
+For example, if view `x` contains view `y` and `y` is updated after `x`, `x`'s representation of `y` will be stale; by directly referecing `y`'s latest lith, this problem is avoided.
 - In case there's a `<table>` in the diff, it makes sure that it contains a `<thead>` and a `<tbody>`, since these are automatically added by most browsers.
 In this way, the 1:1 relationship between the lith tree and the DOM is preserved.

 `B.diff` is an implementation of the [Myers' diff algorithm](http://www.xmailserver.org/diff2.pdf) that takes the flattened liths outputted by `B.prediff` and produces a shortest edit script.
 The function gives us a minimal amount of changes that we need to perform on the DOM to go from the first array of strings to the second.